-- Re-evaluation does not entail costs for registration. - EUR 5.000 includes Re-evaluation fee for administration of the application, verification, and awarding process. - EUR 700 includes costs of travel, accommodation, and board for the visiting verifier, which has been calculated according to the expenses range of the previous years.
+- EUR 5,000 includes Re-evaluation fee for administration of the application, verification, and awarding process. - EUR 700 includes costs of travel, accommodation, and board for the visiting verifier, which has been calculated according to the expenses range of the previous years.